open/close all folders

 - Hair-Trigger Temper: It is noted that she becomes quite tense and irascible while preparing to meet with her estranged mother, so Eragon has to walk on eggshells while talking to her.

 - Hell-Bent for Leather: Most of her clothes are made of black leather.

 - Heroic Resolve: Durza does his utmost to break her, but she refuses to reveal so much as a single piece of information even when she's beginning to hallucinate from endless torture.

 - The High Queen: Succeeds her late mother after several months of political debate.

 - Jail Bait Wait: In the last book is willing to consider a romantic relationship with Eragon, but after 5-10 years.

 - Lady of War: She's a graceful fighter.

-- Letting Her Hair Down: When she arrives in Ellesmera, she takes the leather band out of her hair, starts wearing dresses, relaxes, and becomes quite a bit less tense and cold.
-(But still is.)
-This trend inches along a bit as the series continues.
+- Letting Her Hair Down: When she arrives in Ellesmera, she takes the leather band out of her hair, starts wearing clothes that aren't just black, and relaxes a bit.
+However, it's not until the third book that she starts being nicer to Eragon.